 It is impossible to make a general statement about the process of marking plastic materials, and this has to do with technical – mainly chemical – reasons.
 Aside from the base materials, the colors (pigments) and other additives (fillers, generic additives, and flame-retardant agents) play an important role in selecting the best laser for your needs.
-In general, it is necessary and highly recommended to carry out detailed tests on the plastic materials you wish to mark in order to be able to find the best solution to fit your needs.
 Here you can see a selection of plastic pieces that have been marked using LASIT’s laser engraving machines.

 Laser marking of plastics